aws-samples/streamlit-application-deployment-on-aws/README.md

 Please note that, you will receive a warning from your browser when accessing the dashboard if you didn't provide a custom SSL certificate when launching the AWS CloudFormation Stack.
 A self-signed certificate is created and used as a backup but this is certainly not recommended for production use cases.
 You should obtain an SSL Certificate that has been validated by a certificate authority, import it into [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/) and reference this when launching the AWS CloudFormation Stack.
 Should you wish to continue with the self-signed certificate (for development purposes), you should be able to proceed past the browser warning page.
 With Chrome, you will see a `Your connection is not private` error message (`NET::ERR_CERT_AUTHORITY_INVALID`), but by clicking on "Advanced" you should then see a link to proceed.

 Once you have loaded the URL website, you will be greeted with a login screen for Amazon Cognito.
 Enter the User Email credentials you set within the `standup.sh` script.
+Note that you can always go to the Cognito console to manage the "User Pool" should there be any difficulty to login in.

 ![cognito](images/CognitoMenu.png)